bish9oi/BST-Visualizer/README.md

 ---

-Built with
+## 💡 Built with
-p5.js - A library for creating visualizations using the canvas Future Ideas
+🔹 p5.js - A library for creating visualizations using the canvas
-Make the tree self-balancing using AVL tree rotation Add an animation for removing a node from the tree Improve the performance of the Explorer class for larger trees with svg